 In relation to deposits-it is important to know that deposits abroad are higher than those in the U.K. For example, in Spain a deposit can be as high as 30% and are non-refundable.
 This means that it is important to get the best exchange rate possible to transfer your money.

-The mortgage options available include the repayment mortgages, which require payment of all interest and debt accrues over the term or interest only mortgages where you pay off the debt during the term and pay off the mortgage in a lump sum at the end.
-Alternatively, there is a fixed rate mortgage which specifies an interest rate that is consistent throughout the term and does not change with changes in the interest rate i.e. it remains fixed.
-There are also variable rate mortgages and tracker mortgages.
+The mortgage options available include the repayment mortgages, which require payment of all interest and debt accrues over the term or interest-only mortgages where you pay off the debt during the term and pay off the mortgage in a lump sum at the end.
+Alternatively, there is a fixed-rate mortgage that specifies an interest rate that is consistent throughout the term and does not change with changes in the interest rate i.e. it remains fixed.
+There are also variable-rate mortgages and tracker mortgages.

 There are many considerations that need to be made when choosing where and what to buy overseas.

 Firstly, make sure you research the area of the country where you wish to purchase the property.
 If you are considering purchasing a property in order to let it out, then you will need to ensure that the area where you wish to purchase is popular and that there is a demand out there from people who want to rent in this area.

 You will also want to look at the location, state and type of property it is.

 0207 788 6627